mfduar8766/ExpressServerSetUp/README.md

 # ExpressServerSetUp
-Set up for an Express Server incorporating Mongo, and creating a simple API route to get started.
+Set up for an Express Server along with MongoDB, and creating a simple API route to get started.

-1: create a folder for your server and run the following command in the terminal. npm ini
+1: create a folder for your server and run the following command in the terminal. npm init

 2: Follow the steps to initialize the project.
 Here you have a choice of what your main file will be in this case I set mine to server.js as the entry point.